 Turtle, tortoise, or terrapin?
 What’s in a name?

 The distinction between a turtle, tortoise or terrapin comes from what habitat they are adapted to live in, though the terminology differs slightly in certain countries.
-Depending on where in the world you’re from, the term ‘turtle’ can be used to refer to all species under the order, whereas on the other hand, ‘turtle’ could also only refer to the water-dwelling/marine species.
+Depending on where in the world you’re from, the term ‘turtle’ can be used to refer to all species under the order, whereas on the other hand, ‘turtle’ could also only apply to the water-dwelling/marine species.

 Of course, these are all just generalisations and, depending upon where you live, these terms may be interchanged or used in different ways.
-That being said, in general there are a few commonly accepted distinctions between turtles, tortoises, and terrapins.
+That being said, in general, there are a few commonly accepted distinctions between turtles, tortoises, and terrapins.

 Marine-based turtles spend most of their lives at sea, only returning to land to lay eggs.
 Their shells are flat and streamlined to help reduce drag while swimming.
 Unlike land-based tortoises who have short, sturdy legs, turtles have flipper-like limbs that help them to swim more efficiently – though this makes getting around on land far more difficult.

 Turtles enjoy a varied omnivorous diet, and depending on the type of turtle, they may eat jellyfish, small invertebrates, sea sponges or sea vegetation such as seaweed or aquatic algae.